-Before you do that, you can get an estimate using online calculators like this one from the Money Advice Service:
+Before you do that, you can get an estimate using online calculators like this one from Money Helper:

 If you want to find out more about your options, you will need to speak to mortgage lenders such as banks or building societies.
 You can do this over the phone, online or in their branches on the high street.

-You can find out more about banks and building societies here LINK
+You can find out more about banks and building societies here:

 Help to Buy is a scheme run by the government to help make buying a home more affordable.
 As with any type of mortgage, not all migrants will be eligible so you will need to check.
 There are different Help to Buy schemes, for example which allow you to pay a smaller amount of money towards owning the property and you pay rent on the rest.